GeekTrainer/help-desk-bot-lab/CSharp/exercise5-Deployment.md

     ![exercise5-testskype](./images/exercise5-testskype.png)

+    > **NOTE:** Notice that Skype does not full support for Adaptive Cards at this moment and you may not see all the characteristics in that channel.
+However, the Bot Emulator and WebChat channel have full support for it.

 ## Further Challenges

 * Test the bot from the Bot Emulator - you need to use ngrok to let the bot know how to reply to your local computer.
 To do this, you can follow the steps [here](https://docs.microsoft.com/en-us/bot-framework/debug-bots-emulator#a-idngroka-install-and-configure-ngrok).